Saulios/RedditSteamGameInfo/README.md

 - Works for SteamDB submissions
 - Works with FGF title format by searching for the game/dlc on Steam
 - Works for games/dlc removed from Steam by searching for them on [archive.org/web](https://archive.org/web)
+- Provides giveaway details for Alienware Arena, SteelSeries, Crucial and iGames

 ## Workflows